-Sausage & Apple Stuffing is the perfect balance of sweet and savory, with fragrant herbs, Italian sausage, and tender baked apples.
+Sausage & Apple Stuffing is the perfect balance of sweet and savory flavors, with fragrant herbs, Italian sausage, and tender baked apples.
 You’ll love it for Thanksgiving or any time of year!

-close up image of sausage and apple stuffing
+Close up image of sausage and apple stuffing in a white casserole dish.

 Pin this recipe now to save it for later

-While you can’t go wrong with cornbread dressing or sausage stuffing, there are those of us who like their stuffing with more… stuff.
-And if that describes you, then this Sausage & Apple Stuffing is going to be your new favorite Thanksgiving side dish.
+While you can’t go wrong with cornbread dressing, sausage stuffing, or chicken and stuffing casserole, there are those of us who like our stuffing with more… stuff.
+If that describes you, then this Sausage & Apple Stuffing is going to be your new favorite Thanksgiving side dish.

 In addition to the usual bread cubes, celery, onions, and herbs, this stuffing is loaded with meaty Italian sausage and chunks of baked apples.
 (You could probably even make a meal out of the stuffing alone, but then you’d miss out on the mashed potatoes, turkey gravy, and green bean casserole!)

-Stuffing tends to be a Thanksgiving afterthought, but this Sausage & Apple Stuffing might just be the star of the table!
+Stuffing tends to be a Thanksgiving afterthought, but this Sausage & Apple Stuffing might just be the star of the table this holiday!

-top down image of sausage and apple stuffing baked in a casserole dish
+Top down image of sausage and apple stuffing baked in a white casserole dish with metal serving spoon.

 Easy Sausage & Apple Stuffing Recipe